-- Your child may now have "stranger anxiety" and may need time to "warm up" to new people.
-Don't force your child to confront people who scare him/her. - Your toddler may only speak a few words but is able to understand many, many more!
-Talk, sing, and read with your child frequently.
+- Children at this age maybe anxious in new situations and often cling to parents as a way to reassure themselves. - Talk, sing, and read with your child frequently.
 Encourage your child to repeat words and use words that describe feelings and emotions.
-Narrate your child's gestures ("John is pointing at the ball.
-Do you want to play with the ball?").
-Use simple, clear phrases to give your child instructions. - Brush your toddler's teeth with toothpaste and a small toothbrush twice a day.
-You may consider starting toothpaste with fluoride.
+Use simple, clear phrases to give instructions to your child. - Brush your toddler's teeth with a small toothbrush twice a day.
+You may consider using toothpaste with fluoride.
 If your child is still using a bottle, try to place only water in that bottle to help prevent cavities.
-The first dentist visit should be before age 2.
+Schedule your first dental visit.